 Illinois Humanities are offering another opportunity for nonprofit humanities-oriented organizations throughout the IL state to apply for Covid-19 Emergency Relief Grants.
 Applications are being accepted until Friday, May 15.
 Information is available on here.

-Central Illinois Disaster Recovery Fund (NEW due April 29)
+Central Illinois Disaster Recovery Fund (2nd Round ?)

 Managed by the Community Foundation of Central Illinois, the Central Illinois Disaster Recovery Fund will provide flexible financial support to nonprofit partners within the CFCI service area.
 Grants will then be made to community-based organizations directly supporting local residents and families.
-For the first cycle, applications are due Wednesday, April 29, 2020.
+The first cycle closed April 29, 2020 2nd round may be announced..
 Organizations may apply for up to $5,000 here.

 Information for Job Seekers and Companies Hiring

 Job seekers can subscribe to receive job postings by registering their email at www.careerlink16.com.
 Jobs are also posted on IDES’ JobLink job board.
 All unemployment benefit recipients must register and use Illinois JobLink as part of their job search.
 Employers can also search resumes and post jobs on Illinois JobLink.